 Add the local coffee shops and cozy places to stay to the region's scenery, and Hood River is an excellent small-town escape.

-On the outskirts of Medford in Southern Oregon, Jacksonville is a scenic small town deemed a National Historic Landmark.
+Jacksonville is a scenic small town on the outskirts of Medford in Southern Oregon.
+It's also a designated National Historic Landmark.
 It was nearby gold deposits that brought early prosperity to Jacksonville in the 1850s.
 Today, it's live music and a wide variety of shopping and dining that brings thousands of tourists to town.

-Britt Music Festival is the crowning cultural attraction in Jacksonville.
+Britt Music Festival is one of the crowning cultural attractions in Jacksonville.
 This three-weekend event takes place every summer, starting in late July.
 Many of the performances happen in a beautiful outdoor amphitheater surrounded by towering pines.
-With musical acts ranging from reggae to classical, Britt Music Festival draws a wide range of music lovers from across the world.
+Britt Music Festival draws a wide range of music lovers from across the world with musical acts ranging from reggae to classical.

 Perusing the town's many antique shops is a popular thing to do in Jacksonville.
 Enjoying the agricultural splendor of the surrounding Rogue Valley also ranks high as a visitor favorite.
-The town has a historical aesthetic, which makes strolling along the sidewalks and public parks a memorable part of the day.
+And the town has a historical aesthetic, making strolling along the sidewalks and public parks a memorable part of the day.

 4. Cannon Beach

 Cannon Beach is a lovely small town on the Oregon Coast, 90 minutes from Portland.
-With less than 2,000 residents, this popular spot next to the Pacific Ocean receives hundreds of thousands of visitors each year.
+This popular spot next to the Pacific Ocean is home to fewer than 2,000 residents but receives hundreds of thousands of visitors each year.

 A lot comes together in Cannon Beach to make it a popular tourist destination.
 Several resorts near the surf cater to families and romantic trips, and the town's many eateries do the same.
-But it's the postcard surroundings that tend to draw a crowd.
+But it's the postcard surroundings that tend to draw the biggest crowds.